Incidence Estimates for Tubes in Complex Space: Definitions, notations and conventions

+Given any shape $A\subseteq\C^n\simeq\R^{2n}$ and any scalar $b\in[0,\infty)$, we denote by $bA$ the uniformly scaled shape $\left\{b(\boldsymbol{\alpha}-\boldsymbol{c}_A)+\boldsymbol{c}_A:\boldsymbol{\alpha}\in A\right\}$, with $\boldsymbol{c}_A$ being the centre of mass of $A$.
+Given any shape $A\subseteq\C^{n}$, we define its dual, denoted $A^*$, as follows: For example, consider a tube of radius $\sim\delta$ and length $\sim1$ in $\R^n$, not necessarily centred at the origin.
+Its dual is a slab of radius $\sim\delta^{-1}$ and thickness $\sim 1$ centred at the origin.
 By fixing a bump function for the unit ball, and then pre-composing the bump with translation and isotropic scaling (and rotation if we wish), we can construct smooth bump functions for balls in $\C^n$ in a uniform way.
 In a similar manner, we can uniformly construct bump functions for complex tubes as well.
 These uniformly constructed bump functions will be called ``\emph{the} bump functions" for the balls and the tubes.